-In this study, we followed for the first time the LV-filling pattern in animals treated with daunorubicin in a standard schedule used for the induction anthracycline cardiomyopathy.
+In this study, we followed for the first time the LV-filling pattern in animals treated with daunorubicin in a standard schedule used for the induction of anthracycline cardiomyopathy.
 Surprisingly, no significant consistent changes in any parameter evaluated (E, A, E/A, acceleration time, deceleration time) could be observed during the whole study.

 With few rare exceptions, these values were similar to those in the control group.
-These results are also comparable to those referred for control groups in the literature (Rungwerth et al. 2004, Nagueh et al. 2000).
-Despite of the negative findings of the echographic part of this study, the diastolic dysfunction was clearly proved by more sensitive invasive measurement performed at the end of the study when the dP/dtmin index (maximal rate of pressure decline in the isovolumic phase of diastole) was significantly reduced (Fig. 4).
-However, the invasiveness of this approach markedly complicates the practical employment of this method and therefore its potential repeated use in clinical setting is virtually unfeasible.
-The discrepancy between the non-invasive and invasive evaluation of the LV diastolic function in the present experiment is supposed to be likely related to the lower sensitivity and specificity of the Doppler measurement of the LV-filling together with the confounding effects of xylazine-containing anesthesia, which significantly altered the hemodynamic parameters.
+These results are also comparable to those referred for control groups in the literature (Rungwerth et al. 2004; Nagueh et al. 2000).
+Despite of the negative findings of the echographic part of this study, the diastolic dysfunction was clearly proved by more sensitive invasive measurement performed at the end of the study - the dP/dt{min} index (maximal rate of pressure decline in the isovolumic phase of diastole) was significantly reduced (Fig. 4).
+The invasiveness of this approach, however, markedly complicates the practical employment of this method and therefore its potential repeated use in clinical setting is, indeed, virtually unfeasible.
+The discrepancy observed between the non-invasive and invasive evaluation of the LV diastolic function in the present experiment is supposed to be likely related to the lower sensitivity and specificity of the Doppler measurement of the LV-filling together with the confounding effects of xylazine-containing anaesthesia, which significantly altered the heamodynamic parameters.

-Our previous findings (Šimůnek et al. 2004) as well as other indices from this study strongly support the validity of the results of invasive measurements pointing out the significant abnormality in the diastolic function.
+Our previous findings (Simunek et al. 2004) as well as other indices from this study strongly support the validity of the results of invasive measurements pointing out the significant abnormality in the diastolic function.
 The impairment in lusitropic properties of LV is known to be dependent on both myocyte component (represented mainly by calcium handling abnormality) and non-myocyte component (connective tissue proliferation creating the basis for myocardial fibrosis) (Katz 2001).
-In the present study, the biochemical analysis of LV samples obtained from daunorubicin-treated animals revealed both significant impairment of total myocardial calcium content and marked elevation of the amount of collagenous proteins, which was also documented histologically (Fig. 6).
-Other morphological findings well documented typical left ventricular myocardial injury induced by chronic anthracycline treatment and are in agreement with previous reports (Herman et al. 1985, Šimůnek 2004).
+In the present study, the biochemical analysis of LV samples obtained from daunorubicin treated animals revealed both significant impairment of total myocardial calcium content and marked elevation of the amount of collagenous proteins, which was also documented histologically (Fig. 6).
+Other morphological findings well documented typical left ventricular myocardial injury induced by chronic anthracycline treatment and are well in line with previous reports (Herman 1985, Simunek 2004).

-In contrast to numerous complications experienced with serial evaluations of the LV-filling pattern, the troponin T plasma level, which is easy to represents a very sensitive marker daunorubicin-induced cardiotoxicity.
-These experiments were first to systematically study the elevations of troponin T in the plasma throughout the whole course of development of anthracycline cardiotoxicity.
-We have found detectable elevations above the detection limit already since the 3-4th week of treatment (i.e. at cumulative dose of daunorubicin $\approx 100-150 \text{ mg/m}^2$). while the rise of this marker became significant (cumulative dose of daunorubicin $\approx 200 \text{ mg/m}^2$) from the 5th week.
-The progressive increase in cTnT levels well corresponds with the successive nature of chronic anthracycline cardiotoxicity, where the cardiac risk depends on the cumulative dose (von Hoff et al. 1979).
+In contrast to numerous complications experienced with serial evaluations of the LVfilling pattern, the troponin T plasma level determination is shown to be easy to obtain and a very sensitive marker of daunorubicin-induced cardiotoxicity.
+These experiments were first to systematically study the elevations of troponin T in plasma through out the whole course of development of anthracycline cardiotoxicity.
+We have experienced detectable elevations above the detection limit already since the 3-4th week (i.e. at cumulative dose of daunorubicin $\approx 100-150 \text{ mg/m}^2$), while commencing with the 5th week, the rise of this marker became statistically significant (cumulative dose of daunorubicin $\approx 200 \text{ mg/m}^2$).
+The progressive increase in cTnT levels well corresponds with the successive nature of chronic anthracycline cardiotoxicity, where the cardiac risk depends on the cumulative dose (von Hoffa et al. 1979).
 Our results thus suggest that - at least in our experimental conditions - troponin T is the earliest and very useful marker of cardiac toxicity induced by daunorubicin.
-Moreover, troponin T is a marker, that may be applicable in other laboratory animal species (e.g. mouse, rat) employed for the modeling of anthracycline cardiotoxicity and evaluation of potential cardioprotectants (Wallace et al. 2004, Adamcová et al. 2005) and it can also be used in clinical practice.
+Moreover, troponin T is a marker which may find applicability in other laboratory animal species (e.g. mouse, rat) employed for the modelling of anthracycline cardiotoxicity and evaluation of potential cardioprotectants (Wallace et al. 2004, Adamcova et al. 2005) and, indeed, it can be also used in the clinical practice.